mhhoban/swappi-project/README.md

 from the project's root directory, then access the web app through your browser at `localhost:8080` .

+##JSON Endpoint
+In addition to viewing pages for listed items, they can also obtain a JSON endpoint at {domain}/json-item/{item-id}

 ##License

 Project is freely open source under the terms of the